alal4465/CTF_Writeups/LowDeep[EASY]-Insomni'hack teaser 2020/README.md

 # LowDeep[EASY]
-LowDeep was an easy challange at the Insomni'hack teaser 2020.
+LowDeep was an introductory-level challange at the Insomni'hack teaser 2020.
 We are presented with a simple web app that allows us to ping a host.
 Trying simple command injection with ';' we see there is no filtering.
 (Note the print-flag file)